 (Please don't put your name, etc., on a separate cover sheet.
-That just wastes paper.)
+That just wastes paper.
+DO NOT write your full Social Security number on papers.
+The attendance sheet number (available during Week 2) is optional, but it will help put the papers into alphabetical order quickly.)

 Please note: Homework authorship in this class is individual.
 Your group membership is relevant only to reviewing.
 On the other hand, informal discussion with other students about homework problems is permitted, even encouraged.
-(That remark does not apply, of course, to anything announced as a take-home test.
-Three students in Fall '95 Math.
-311 had their course grades lowered because they cheated on the take-home part of the final exam.
-Defend the meaningfulness of your grade - do not tolerate the development of such a climate!)
+(That remark does not apply, of course, to anything announced as a take-home test.)